YasinDanesh/YasinDanesh.github.io/_pages/about.md

 - AI and Machine Learning
 - Neural Networks (CNN, RNN)
 - Computer Vision and Image Processing
-- Data Compression and its Applications in AI
+- Network Architecture, Optimization, and Security

 I have worked on various projects ranging from **handwriting recognition** to **medical detections using CNNs**.
 Additionally, I’ve researched **data compression methods** and **AI applications** and am currently writing an article on using **ML for fault management** in SD-WAN networks.